Story by Fredrick Mugira | Photos by Renato Granieri

 Tracing the Rare Roots of Paralysis in Great Apes

 Paralysis is extremely rare among African great apes.
 The rarity of Ramba’s condition is best highlighted by those on the front lines of primate medicine.
-Dr. Benard Ssebide, the Gorilla Doctors’ head veterinarian in Uganda, notes that throughout the organization’s four decades of conservation medicine in Central Africa, they have “never seen or recorded a case of paralysis.”
+Dr. Benard Ssebide, the Gorilla Doctors’ head veterinarian in Uganda, notes that throughout the organisation’s four decades of conservation medicine in Central Africa, they have “never seen or recorded a case of paralysis.”

 And when it does occur, paralysis in apes often stems from direct human interference, such as illegal wire snares or vehicle collisions, or from the zoonotic disease transmission.

 For example, in regions like Uganda’s Budongo and Kibale forests, according to studies, paralysis is often more immediate and violent, caused by illegal wire snares that sever nerves.
-Also, a study in Bulindi, Uganda, has documented fatal spinal trauma in chimpanzees struck by vehicles while attempting to cross roads that carve through their habitats.
+Also, a study in Bulindi, Uganda, has documented fatal spinal trauma in chimpanzees struck by vehicles while attempting to cross roads that go through their habitats.

 Researchers are also learning to look closer.
 In 2005, a chimpanzee named Faustino in Gombe sparked fears of a new polio outbreak after appearing paralyzed.
 Experts later discovered the paralysis was actually the result of extreme dehydration and malnutrition, a condition that, although severe, was reversible.